-San Diego Context: While the San Diego Superior Court is responsive to ad hoc requests for disclosable data on eviction case filings, and UCSD and San Diego Eviction Prevention Collaborative have worked together to make that data and associated findings publicly available, there is no publicly available dataset that provides a comprehensive view of evictions in the city, especially with regards to information on outcomes of eviction cases.
+San Diego Context: While the San Diego Superior Court is responsive to ad hoc requests for disclosable data on eviction case filings, and UCSD and the San Diego network of tenant service providers working to prevent evictions have worked together to make that data and associated findings publicly available, there is no publicly available dataset that provides a comprehensive view of evictions in the city, especially with regards to information on outcomes of eviction cases.
 Limited data availability prevents policymakers and program administrators from gaining a comprehensive understanding of the eviction landscape, including the specific circumstances, trends and demographics affected by eviction proceedings.
 As a result, the development of effective and targeted policies and programs is challenging, hindering efforts to address housing instability adequately.

 Lessons for San Diego: In San Diego and across the nation, comprehensive eviction data is notably difficult to obtain.
 The featured examples are efforts to tackle this universal challenge, improving access to accurate and up-to-date eviction-related data.
 Building on San Diego Legal Aid Society's EPP outreach dashboard, the newly mandated Tenant Termination Notice Registry, and findings of this report, San Diego could consider partnering with an external organization or build an in-house data team to allocate dedicated resources for long-term data collection, analytics, visualization and public distribution around evictions.
-Importantly, collecting and analyzing additional data-such as demographic and socioeconomic information of those affected by evictions and more detailed outcomes of court cases-about eviction prevention program impact metrics could help increase visibility of vulnerable populations, allow for datadriven outreach and service delivery, and enable more rigorous evaluation of eviction prevention efficiency.
+Importantly, collecting and analyzing additional data-such as demographic and socioeconomic information of those affected by evictions and more detailed outcomes of court cases-about eviction prevention program impact metrics could help increase visibility of vulnerable populations, allow for data-driven outreach and service delivery, and enable more rigorous evaluation of eviction prevention efficiency.